nourdine/pages/README.md

 ### Test it

-Get a virtual host called `pages.local` pointing at `./test/webapp` and then run:
+Set a virtual host called `pages.local` pointing at `./test/webapp` and then run:

 ```cmd
 phpunit